VEZY/archimedR/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem (to update):

 ``` r
 ## basic example code